clipmagic/LoginPassKey/README.md

 <a id="features"></a>
 ## Features
 - Can be enabled for Frontend users only, Admin users only, or both
-- Has no dependencies.
-Simply install, then configure the module and it's good to go
+- Simply install, then configure the module and it's good to go
 - The module does not require TFA and will probably conflict if TFA is installed
 - The module does not make any changes to the user template